Salary Calculator

 - 3Add the value of benefits separately.
 Employer-paid health insurance, retirement match, equity, and bonuses can be worth 25–40% of base salary.

 - 4Subtract location-specific tax.
-Use after-tax take-home (federal, state, payroll, plus city tax where applicable) before comparing offers across states or countries.
+Use after-tax take-home — national, state/provincial, payroll, plus any city tax where applicable — before comparing offers across states or countries.

 - 5Run long-term scenarios.
-A higher starting salary compounds via raises and 401(k) match — model it with the compound interest and retirement calculators.
+A higher starting salary compounds via raises and any employer match.
+Model it with our compound interest and retirement calculators, and check what the same salary buys in monthly housing with the mortgage calculator.

 Frequently Asked Questions